Moving to Turkey

 Expats relocating to Turkey find wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.
 Although there are higher risks of terrorism than elsewhere in Europe, Turkey is still a relatively safe country with low incidences of crime.

-The country has a population of about 82 million people, 99 percent of which are Muslim.
+The country has a population of about 81 million people.
+The vast majority of the population are Muslim.
 Despite this, the constitution states that Turkey is a secular republic and the army is a fierce guardian of secularism in Turkey.
 Other religious beliefs are respected and expats are welcome to practise their own religion.

-Turkey's most popular city and the centre where most expats are based is Istanbul, although there is much more to the country than just one city.
+Turkey's most popular city and the centre where most expats are based is Istanbul.
+Though there is much more to the country than just one city.
 Turkey has a wide range of landscapes and sights that will readily appeal to history buffs, nightclub fanatics, archaeology nuts, sun worshippers, city lovers and shopping addicts.

 Due to the country's strict employment laws, it can be difficult for foreigners to secure a job.
 Despite this, most new arrivals either find employment in finance, tourism or teaching English within the Turkish schooling system.